oscarotero/oscarotero.gal/en/index.md

-During the redesign and development of the new web for [HA!](https://historia-arte.com/), I've documented the whole process in a collection of posts written in real time (Galician language):
+During the redesign and development of the new web for [HA!](https://historia-arte.com/), I've documented the whole process in a collection of posts written in real-time (Galician language):

 - [Part 1 — O reto](https://medium.com/@misteroom/redese%C3%B1o-ha-parte-1-o-reto-e773e7ad6a43)
   — _December 18, 2017_